ArthurQQII/Data-Analysis/README.md

 # Data-Analysis

 **Description**

-Use python and other programs to analyze the data of psychology experiments
+Use python or other programs to analyze the data of psychology experiments